rsyslog/rsyslog-doc/source/installation/install_from_source.rst

 How to make your life easier...
 -------------------------------

-There are :doc:`RPMs/packages for rsyslog <packages>` available.
+In addition to building from source, you can also install |PRODUCT|
+using packages.
 If you use them, you can spare yourself many of the steps below.
 This is highly recommended if there is a package for your distribution available.
+See :doc:`packages` for instructions.

 Steps To Do
 -----------